yuhang2685/Neural-Sentiment-Analysis/README.md

-We will continue to explore how to improve the accuracy, which includes applying various pre-processing steps like URLs, handles, Hashtags, punctuations, emoticons, twitter specific terms and stemming, investigating the following features - unigrams, bigrams, trigrams and negation detection, experiment with transfer learning sophisticated Neural Networks.
+We will continue to explore how to improve the accuracy, which includes applying various pre-processing steps like URLs, handles, Hashtags, punctuations, emoticons, twitter specific terms and stemming, investigating the following features - unigrams, bigrams, trigrams and negation detection, see https://github.com/ayushoriginal/Sentiment-Analysis-Twitter.

+We will also experiment with transfer learning sophisticated Neural Networks, such as Attension Model.